weisk/markdown-cv/texts/curriculum.md

 ## Key Technologies & Frameworks

 - Javascript, from the inside out, since the early days to the latest specs / apis.
-- Typescript
+- Typescript,
 - React, from early versions up to the latest v18 specs.
 - CSS, in full depth, and many of its dialects: sass, less,...
 - HTML, also in full depth, and many of its dialects: pug/jade, jsx, tsx...
 - React libraries: UI Components, state managers, routing frameworks,
+- React internal APIs: Context, Providers, Suspense/Fallback,
 - Nodejs, also extensively used.
 To define APIs, services, or just any kind of application.
 - Git: as the holy grail of code management.
+Git Flow, as methodology.
+- GraphQL, Apollo server.
+- MongoDB, Redis, ... (noSQL databases, document oriented)
+- PosgreSQL, mysql, and more generally Relational Databases.
 - CI/CD, using many tools from jenkins to travis, until most recently github actions and workflows.
 - Testing: Jest, react testing library, cypress for e2e testing, pact.js for integration testing.
 - Bundlers & Pipelines, from Webpack v5, esbuild.
 Federated modules, monorepos with Lerna, and Turbo.